Afghanistan: Vice president 'escapes' bomb attack in Kabul | DW | 09.09.2020

 Abdullah, a shopkeeper who gave only one name, told AFP that the blast had blown out his windows.
 "A shop that sold gas cylinders also caught fire, causing the cylinders to blow up," he said.

 Wednesday's attack comes as Afghan negotiations and the Taliban are expected to begin peace talks soon in Doha, the capital of Qatar.
-No group has claimed responsibility for the incident so far.
+No one immediately claimed responsibility for the attack, and the Taliban denied any involvement.
+"Today's explosion in Kabul has nothing to do with the Mujahedeen of the Islamic Emirate," said Taliban spokesman Zabihullah Mujahed.

 Saleh, a vocal critic of the Taliban, survived another attack last year ahead of presidential elections.
 At least 20 people, mostly civilians, were killed and 50 others wounded when a suicide attacker and gunmen targeted Saleh's Kabul office.